trickjurgen/recipe-exercise/README.md

 # Strategy
 ## Recipe Structure

-recipe must have flag to indicate vegetarian recipe must have
+recipe must have flag to indicate vegetarian

+recipe must have :
 - name,
 - id,
 - list of ingredients (minimum 0?),
 - preparation steps/instructions,
 - number of servings

-ingredient must have a
+ingredient must have a :
 - name,
 - quantity + unit of measure,
 - remark (optional)

-minimal table structure could be: 1) recipe table, linking to 2) ingredients table (FK=recipe.id) fancier would be: 1) recipe table, 2) ingredient_type table, 3) recipe_ingredient coupling table (FK1 = recipe.id, FK2= ingredient_type.id)
+minimal table structure could be:

+1) recipe table, linking to 2) ingredients table (FK=recipe.id)

+fancier would be:

+1) recipe table, 2) ingredient_type table, 3) recipe_ingredient coupling table (FK1 = recipe.id, FK2= ingredient_type.id)
 this might pose some issues with typo's, spelling differences, and/or letter-case usage/capitalization.

+## API

-API interfaces
+API interfaces:
-- recipes need to saved/fetched (CRUD); new = without ID, save/update/delete by ID
+- recipes need to be saved/fetched (CRUD); new = without ID, save/update/delete by ID
-- search results may contain parts of recipe info, navigate to full recipe by ID.
+- search results may contain either parts of recipe info or full recipes, from that data you can navigate to full recipe by ID.

+# Implementation

+## DB

+Initial setup with H2 (in memory) database.
+This is easy to initiate and has no issues with a changing datamodel during development.
+Later replace this with a MySql instance, Script a docker compose to run it without actual install.
+Keep the H2 for testing purposes.

+Went for the 'complexer' data model where ingredients (name) are separate entities that are reused across recipes.
+This might aid in searching later but it adds complexity in storing and updating entities in general.

+## Example / test data

+After creating entity objects (from strategy plan above) (and repository interfaces) create a few json files that match the entities.
+Use unit tests to map json files to entities and attempt to save to in memory database.
+Using this tested json set as example create a batch of data files to use in testing.

+## Code

+Used a bottom-up approach.
+- first define the data classes
+- define test data
+- create db interfaces
+- validate db functionality with integration test
+- mappers between storage and communication entities
+- unit test mappers
+- create service layer
+- unit test service layer with mocks and testdata
+- update documentation

+currently about here

+- create API (controller/rest/endpoint) layer
+- test controller(s)
+- create actuators
+- integration test?
+- OpenAPI documentation
+- update documentation
+- UI or postman scripts or .. ?
+- use external service for data?
+- wiremock test for external svc?